hvp004/twitter-sentiment-analysis/README.md

 Here `freq` param takes any valid `timeseries-offset-alias` .
 More about it can be found [here](https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html#timeseries-offset-aliases) .

+The deployment is eased by `docker-compose`.

+It requires some directories to be mounted for the docker services.
+That means there is a bi-directional synchronization between directory in host system and container which is running.

+1. `./config`: contains configuration files
+2. `./module`: contains python files
+3. `./app_data`: this directory has two subdirectories `responses/` and `sentiments/`.
+This is optional as it is only used when run with `mode:local`.

 Once downloaded and `app.yaml` and `secret.ini` file updated, go to the directory containing the files and follow below steps.

 1. In order to be able run the docker services, first